Wade Manning

-Wade Ronald Arthur Manning (born July 27, 1955) is an American former professional football wide receiver in the National Football League (NFL) for the Dallas Cowboys and Denver Broncos.
-He played college baseball at Ohio State University.
+Wade Ronald Arthur Manning (born July 27, 1955) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Dallas Cowboys and Denver Broncos.
+He played college baseball for the Ohio State Buckeyes.

-Early years
+Early life

 Manning attended Shaker Heights High School where he played baseball and football.
-He was an outstanding baseball player that was drafted by the Cleveland Indians.
+He was an outstanding baseball player that was selected by the Cleveland Indians.
 In football he played as a safety.

 In his first year out of high school he worked as a clerk and draftsman for an engineering firm.
 The next year he studied at John Carroll University.
 He then transferred to Ohio State University on an engineering scholarship.

 He walked-on and eventually earned a scholarship to play for the baseball team.
 His position was center field and as a senior he registered a .325 batting average, 6 home runs (led the team) and a school record 23-out-of-25 stolen bases.
 He finished his college career with 44 stolen bases.
 He was selected in the 30th round of the 1976 MLB Amateur Draft by the Pittsburgh Pirates.